rsaggio87/LeaveOutTwoWay/README.md

 The function computes the KSS leave-out standard errors on the regression coefficients associated with `D` after controlling for `controls`, `clusterID` fixed effects as well as `indexID` fixed effects.
 These SEs are clustered at the level indexed by `clusterID`.
 The inputs  `indexID` and `controls` are optional and can be supplied as empty arrays `[]`.

-We now demonstrate the functioning of  `KSS_SE` in the context where one is interested in fitting an event study model of the form
+We now demonstrate the functioning of  `KSS_SE` in an example where one is interested in fitting an event study model of the form

 $$y_{it} = \alpha_{i} + \lambda_{t} + \sum_{k=a}^{b}D_{it}^{k}\theta_{k}+X_{it}'\gamma + r_{it}$$
 where $\alpha_{i}$ are, say, state fixed effects; $\lambda_{t}$ are year fixed effects; $D_{it}^{k}$ are event study indicators and $X_{it}$ are some time-varying controls.

 # Building and Exporting the Data To Matlab